Remember When for week of July 4, 2020

 1980

-— All all-day concert and fireworks were helped celebrate the July 4th holiday in Sweetwater County.
+— All all-day concert and fireworks helped celebrate the July 4th holiday in Sweetwater County.

 The Rolling Green Country Club sponsored its annual fireworks display.
 The fireworks could best be viewed from the golf course’s parking lot west of Green River.
 The display lasted about an hour.